 About the message

 For your protection, 1Password verifies the identity of your browser before filling your information, like passwords, credit cards, or addresses.
-This feature prevents your data from being stolen in case your browser has been tampered with.
+When 1Password verifies your browser’s code signature, your information stays exactly where you expect it to: in 1Password or filled on the right page.

 What you should do